Doubling farmers’ income by 2022: Challenges before Tomar

 Farmers will become lethargic says Manohar Khattar on loan waiver

-According to some experts, doubling this figure by 2022 would require farmers' incomes to increase between 13% and 15% every year,
+According to some experts, doubling this figure by 2022 would require farmers' incomes to increase between 13 per cent and 15 per cent every year.

 The Niti Aayog has put forth a four-point action plan to double the incomes of India's farmers. (i) remunerative prices for farmers by reforming the existing marketing structure, (ii) raising productivity; (iii) reforming agriculture policy; and (iv) relief measures.